typelevel/scalacheck/doc/UserGuide.md

 ```

 Note that if a property fails on a value generated through `suchThat`, and is
-later shrunk (see [test case minimisation](#test-case-minimisation) below, the
+later shrunk (see [test case minimisation](#test-case-minimisation) below),
-value ultimately reported as failing might not satisfy the condition given to
+the value ultimately reported as failing might not satisfy the condition given
-`suchThat`, although it doesn't change the fact that there _exists_ a failing
+to `suchThat`, although it doesn't change the fact that there _exists_ a
-case that does.
-To avoid confusion, the corresponding shrink for the type can
+failing case that does.
+To avoid confusion, the corresponding shrink for the
-use `suchThat` method too.
+type can use `suchThat` method too.

 ### Stateful Testing